 The time you must wait before you are seen depends on the availability of the specialist or place, on your need for treatment and the law.
-If your appointment does not work you can ask for a different day or time.
+If your appointment does not work you can ask the specialist or place for a different day or time.
 Talk to your PCP if you think you are not being seen soon enough.